faparicior/ddd-symfony4-boilerplate/doc/hugo/content/Bounded contexts/Users/UseCases/_index.en.md

 ---
 title: "User use cases"
-domain_events: ["UserSignedIn", "UserSignedUp", "UserVerificationMailSent", "UserVerificationTimedOut", "UserVerified", "UserVerificationFailed"]
+domain_events: ["UserSignedIn", "UserSignedUp", "UserVerificationMailSent", "UserVerificationTimedOut", "UserVerified", "UserVerificationFailed", "UserDeleted"]
 business_rules: ["User email is unique", "User is the same as logged"]
 external_systems: ["No one"]
 ---